-Rehearsal: Parking is free for students, faculty, and staff in the Brambleton Lot across the street from Norfolk Scope.
-While parking is available in the Norfolk Scope underground garage, guests will be charged a cash-only $5 fee upon exiting.
+REHEARSAL: Parking is free for students, faculty, and staff in the Brambleton Lot across the street from Norfolk Scope.
+Self-pay parking is available in the Norfolk Scope underground garage.

-Commencement: Please be prepared to pay for parking on the day of Commencement.
-Graduates should park in the underground garage below the Scope.
-Additional parking is available in the Brambleton lot across St. Paul’s Blvd. from the Scope.
-Parking is a flat fee of $5 (cash only) in either location.
+COMMENCEMENT: Graduates should park in the underground garage below the Scope for a flat fee of $5.
+Additional parking is available in the Brambleton lot across St. Paul’s Blvd. from the Scope for a flat fee of $5 (cash only).

 Please be reminded that no babysitting services are provided.
 Parents and guests with children will be encouraged to leave immediately if their children become disruptive at any time during the ceremony.
 We thank you for respecting those in attendance.

-Gentlemen must wear a collared shirt and tie with dark pants (no jeans) and appropriate footwear (no athletic footwear).
+On Commencement day, gentlemen must wear a collared shirt and tie with dark pants (no jeans) and appropriate footwear (no athletic footwear).
 Ladies must wear dark low-heeled footwear and avoid wearing conspicuous jewelry outside their regalia.
-If you do not wear appropriate attire, you will not be allowed to participate in the ceremony.
+If you do not wear appropriate attire, you will not be permitted to participate in the ceremony.

 *Note: If you would like to keep your regalia temporarily for the purpose of picture taking, you may make arrangements at rehearsal on Friday or after the Ceremony on Saturday.
-Graduates wanting to keep regalia must provide a credit card number.
-Regalia must be returned by Friday, May 23, 2014.
+Graduates wanting to keep regalia must provide a credit card.
+Regalia must be returned by Friday, May 23, 2015.
 Failure to return regalia will result in a $500 charge.

 Cords & Other Embellishments

 Graduates are permitted to wear a single national honor society cord with their academic regalia, if it was identified, presented or provided by the program, was earned or awarded while at EVMS, and is approved by the marshals for wear at the graduation Ceremony.
-The approved cord may be worn with the graduate’s academic regalia with hood presented on stage worn over the cord.
 No other embellishments to the cap, gown, tassel or hood shall be permitted.

-Marshals and staff will line up the graduates in proper order for the Processional.
-The line-up will begin at 9:30 a.m. and the Ceremony will start at 10:00 a.m. sharp.
-You may not carry anything with you during the processional except for your hood; and for your convenience, graduation programs will be on your seat.
+PROCESSIONAL: Processional line-up will begin at 9:30 a.m. and the Ceremony will start at 10:00 a.m. sharp.
+You may not carry anything with you during the processional with the exception of Doctoral candidates carrying their hoods.

-Please remain standing for the duration of the Processional and the National Anthem.
-ONLY gentlemen should remove their caps for the National Anthem.
+Student Marshals will direct graduates to the appropriate seating location.
+Please remain standing for the duration of the Processional and the national anthem.
+Gentlemen should remove their caps for the national anthem.
 Graduates should wear their caps at ALL other times during the ceremony.

-After the guest speaker’s address, the conferral of earned degrees will begin first for the School of Health Professions then followed by the School of Medicine.
+PRESENTATION OF CANDIDATES: After the Commencement speaker’s address, the conferral of earned degrees will begin first for the School of Health Professions then followed by the School of Medicine.
+Candidates will:

-You will then accept your diploma covers from the President/Dean (M.D. graduates) or your Program Director (all other degrees).
-All graduates will shake hands with the President/Dean and other representatives on stage.
+- Master’s candidates will cross the stage, accept their diploma cover from the Program Director and then shake hands with the President/Dean and other representatives on stage.